How Deco's guidance, Ferguson's confidence and Ronaldo's house helped Nani reach the top | Goal.com

 When Nani was growing up, Portugal were experiencing their golden generation.
 They were semi-finalists at Euro 2000 and runners-up at Euro 2004.
 It was an era that featured international icons like Deco and Luis Figo, some of the best players to ever play the game.

 But it wasn't that golden generation that brought Portugal the country's first international trophy.
 It was Nani's generation.
 It was Cristiano Ronaldo, Eder, Pepe.
-The moment Portugal lifted that trophy in 2016, Portugal's new golden generation was born.
+The moment Portugal won the European Championship in 2016, Portugal's new golden generation was born.

 It was something Nani could never dream of.
 Growing up in Lisbon, he hoped to someday reach the level of Deco and Figo, but surpassing their international accomplishments?
 He could never imagine that.
 He hoped to someday play for Sporting C.P., but lifting a Champions League title at Manchester United?
 That wasn't something he could picture.
 He expected to push through as a professional, but a career that brought him to England, Spain, Italy, Turkey and America?
 That was too much.